Can stem cells repair years of cortisone and anti-inflammatory damage in your joints?

 The body’s healing response is inflammation.
 Inflammation fixes injuries.
 Inflammation will turn on and continue staying on until the joint injury is healed.

-But what if the joint does not heal because the injury is too severe for the body to heal on its own?
+But what if the joint does not heal because the degenerative injury has become too severe for the body to heal on its own?

 - Then the inflammatory mechanism will be stuck in the “open” position, chronic inflammation will continue trying to heal something it can’t.

 - Naturally occuring inflammation is filled with quick acting chemicals.
 Let’s stress that these are quick acting, not “long-term.”
 One characteristic of inflammation is its use of powerful corrosives to remove dead and dying tissue.

 - If inflammation becomes chronic, naturally occurring powerful corrosives start eating away at your joint.
 This is the degenerative process.

 There are two ways to stop this damaging inflammation and save your joint

 In our office, the first way is to fix the joint or spine by rebuilding and repairing damaged tissue with regenerative injections.
 We can accomplish this with stem cell therapy and Prolotherapy.
 These treatments will be discussed below.